dagmara1223/end-to-end-data-ml-project/README.md

 Before jumping into data cleaning or machine learning, I ran initial analysis directly in SQL to better understand the dataset and spot potential issues early.
 This step included:
 - ☑️ Checking for missing values and NULLs
 - ☑️ Identifying duplicate records (by PassengerId or full row comparison)
-- ☑️ Exploring distribution of categorical variables, like Survived, Sex, Pclass, Embarked
+- ☑️ Exploring distribution of categorical variables, like Survived, Sex, Pclass, Embarked etc
-- ☑️ Calculating basic statistics (AVG, MIN, MAX, STD) for numerical columns like Age and Fare
+- ☑️ Calculating basic statistics (AVG, MIN, MAX, STD) for numerical columns
-- ☑️ Detecting outliers and unusual values, such as passengers with age = 0 or fare > 500
+- ☑️ Detecting outliers and unusual values, such as passengers with age > 80 or fare > 300
 - ☑️ Creating basic group-based insights, like survival rate by gender and class

+During the initial data analysis, I identified several data quality issues and made following cleaning decisions:
+- Removed the Cabin column due to nearly 80& missing values.
+This feature also showed no significant impact on the target variable (Survival).
+- Dropped 2 rows with missing values in the Embarked column.
+Given the small number of missing entries and their potential importance for modeling, these rows were removed to simplify preprocessing.
+- The problem with column age, with 177 missing values will be solved in Python Analysis part.

 ***RESULTS PATH(directory in my repo)***: SQL